 On some occasions it may be necessary for the School to issue an internal suspension.
-This is at the discretion of the Deputy Head (Pastoral), Senior Deputy and Headmaster.
+This is at the discretion of the Deputy Head (Pastoral) and Headmaster.

-The pupil will be placed on a Deputy Head/Senior Deputy Head, Headmaster's Behaviour Agreement following a suspension.
+The pupil will be placed on a Deputy Head or Headmaster's Behaviour Agreement following a suspension.
 This is designed to support the pupil and ensure that there is careful thought and action following the event.